 The tower was completed later in 1614 and contains Amsterdam’s oldest clock made in 1511.

-De Keyser is himself buried in the church building along with 3 of Rembrandt’s children and noted artist Ferdinand Bol (1616-1680).
+De Keyser himself is buried in the church building along with 3 of Rembrandt’s children and the noted Dutch artist Ferdinand Bol (1616-1680).

 The Zuiderkerk tower underwent a major renovation between 2014 and 2017, restoring the top part to its original dark grey colour.